 Or you may have set a boundary that the narc doesn’t like, whether it was intentional or not.

-Other reasons may be that your sense of self is too strong and the narc knows they won’t be able to manipulate you enough or they may have even found a better supply in someone else.
+Other reasons may be that your sense of self is too strong and the narcissistic friend knows they won’t be able to manipulate you enough or they may have even found a better supply in someone else.

 Examples of things that can lead to devaluation: